thumbliner/thumbliner/guardiola.md

 ### On Standards
 - [ ] “If we don’t win, it’s my fault.”
-- [ ] “I’m not a genius.
-I’m a guy who works.”
 - [ ] “I don’t have a defence.
 I’m the boss, I’m the manager and I’m not good enough.”
 - [ ] “I demand a lot because I give a lot.
 If you don’t want to meet my standards, you’re free to leave.”